UW-CTRL/AA548-spr2024/bite-size-notes/week-1-c-linearization.md

 **Objectives**
 - To review the definition and the mathematical foundation of linearization.
 - To remind how to apply linearization using the pendulum example.
-- To look over code snippets(JAX, auto_diff) for linearizing the control system.
+- To look over code snippets such as JAX for linearizing the control system.

 ## Introduction
 Linearization simplifies nonlinear dynamics into linear models, making complex problems easier to analyze, understand and predict in fields like robotics, physics, economics, and ecology.
 It is key for dealing with real-world challenges, bridging theory with practice, and enhancing system stability and responsiveness, integrating well with various control strategies.